-Whether it’s a lack of education from schools or the stigma around the topic, periods seem to be a total minefield for teenage boys.
+Whether it’s a lack of education from schools or the taboo around periods, the topic seems to be a total minefield for teenage boys.
 But regardless of gender, we believe that everyone should know about periods.
 One step towards tackling this and seeing periods as normalised is by openly talking about it.

 At Natracare HQ, we were lucky enough to have an intern, George, for a week.
 We decided to find out – as a teenager- everything and anything he knew about periods!
 We tested his knowledge, and thankfully had the chance to help fill him in on some knowledge gaps.